mitgajera/ShieldVote/README.md

-# 🛡️ ShieldVote - Confidential DAO Voting with Commitment Schemes
+# 🛡️ ShieldVoteX - Confidential DAO Voting with Commitment Schemes

-ShieldVote is a Solana-based confidential voting system that enables anonymous and tamper-resistant DAO voting using commitment schemes.
+ShieldVoteX is a Solana-based confidential voting system that enables anonymous and tamper-resistant DAO voting using commitment schemes.
 Built with Anchor, this project brings secure, verifiable, and privacy-preserving governance to decentralized communities.

 ---

-## ✨ Why ShieldVote?
+## ✨ Why ShieldVoteX?

 Most DAO voting systems lack privacy — votes are publicly visible and susceptible to social pressure.
-ShieldVote addresses this with a two-phase **commit-reveal** protocol:
+ShieldVoteX addresses this with a two-phase **commit-reveal** protocol:

 1. **Commit Phase**: Users submit a cryptographic commitment (e.g., hash of vote + salt).
 2. **Reveal Phase** *(optional)*: Users reveal vote + salt to verify the commitment.